zohaib-sarwar-confiz/monitor_it/README.md

 # MonitorIt

 MonitorIt is a gem that can be help to monitor request performance.
-This Gem has two components, MonitorIt is agent/client and MonitorData is a ruby application that save statistics on which MonitorIt is installed.
+This Gem has two components, MonitorIt is agent/client and MonitorData is a ruby application that save statistics of the application on which MonitorIt is installed.
 It is suggested that you clone and configure MonitorData application first for that GOTO http://github.com/zohaib-sarwar-confiz/monitordata.

 ## Installation